Verizon and Cradlepoint announce enterprise 5G broadband service

 “From one of the world’s first 4G LTE enterprise network deployments to early 5G customer trials and today’s announcement on developing a ‘Pathway to 5G for Business’ program, Cradlepoint and Verizon have worked together to deliver innovative wireless solutions to business customers,” said Cradlepoint CEO George Mulhern.
 “Together, we are committed to providing an evolutionary path to 5G that delivers the pervasive connectivity and network agility that enterprises need to embrace digital transformation fully and connect people, places, and things.”

 Cradlepoint is offering free workshops on the Pathway to 5G for Business program, with signups available through this link.
-Verizon’s 5G service will cost $50 to $70 per month, and Is currently available only in four cities; Cradlepoint’s pricing will start at $1,120 for the router with NetCloud Essentials for Branch Networking.
+Verizon’s 5G service will cost $50 to $70 per month, and is currently available only in four cities; Cradlepoint’s pricing will start at $1,120 for the router with NetCloud Essentials for Branch Networking.
 The companies have not yet set a bundle price or official launch date for their combined offering.